apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/manage/index.rst

 -------------------

 Here are some example of policies you can define in Amazon Verified Permissions.
-You can use them as-is if they fit exactly your use case.
-You can also modify and/or combine them to create your owned tailor made policies.
+You can modify and/or combine them to create your owned tailor made policies.

 Give all permissions to specific user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~